Modernity and antiquity, nature and heritage: living dichotomies that harmonise perfectly in a city like Tarragona.

 An ideal educational resource for children to discover the city’s Roman monuments is the Virtual Jigsaw Puzzles and online games offered by the MNAT as an entertaining way of learning the history of Tarraco that the whole family can get involved in.

-You can also learn about the history and culture of Tarragona from the comfort of your own home.
+You can also learn about the history and culture of Tarragona from these virtual tours from the comfort of your own home.
 Which tour would you like to start with?
 You’ll find them all on the website of the Tarragona Tourist Board.
 Enjoy your tour!